 - Daydreaming and/or zoning out

-- Engaging in conversations with passengers
+- Engaging in conversations with other passengers/friends in the vehicle

 Finally, a few examples of manual distracted driving include, but are not limited to: